Learn when and how to use the most popular type of survey question.

-Often you’ll write survey questions with an idea of how respondents might answer.
+Often when writing survey questions, you have a good idea of the range of responses you will get.
 In situations like this, multiple choice is usually the best question type.

 Let’s say you are asking people to pick which political candidate they’ll vote for.
 What if there are 20 candidates to choose from?
 If some respondents already know who they are going to vote for—great!
 They’ll have an easy time answering this question no matter what.

 For most people, though, having the response options available in front of them will be a big help.
 It helps you, too.
-Sorting through answers to open-ended questions can take a lot of work, but analyzing data from closed-ended questions is easy.
+Sorting through answers to open-ended questions can take a lot of work while analyzing data from closed-ended questions is easy.